MairaLimaS/PrimasAdmDataBR/Administrative Data Curation/Guide to Applying the Data Validation Methodology.md

 The data validation rules applied encompass various checks to ensure data quality and reliability.
 The main validation categories include:

+- **Format and Structure Verification**: The initial inspection involves checking the initial data structure and the database format (CSV, DBF, XLSX, Parquet, DTA).
+The dataset size and the number of variables are also analyzed.
+- **Integrity**: The verification of potential database corruption is essential to ensure data integrity.
 - **Structural Quality**: This category verifies data compliance with metadata and documentation standards.
 It involves column schema verification and compliance with the data dictionary, ensuring that the variables in the dataset match the documentation.
-Additionally, it checks for the field separator identification in files and data encoding (such as UTF-8 or Latin-1).
-The absence of record displacement is also verified.
+Additionally, it checks for the field separator identification in files and data encoding (such as UTF-8 or Latin-1); The absence of record displacement is also verified.
+The inspection can also involve viewing the random rows of the dataset and identifying values per variable.
+- **Data Schema**:  Infer or extract the underlying data model/pattern to guide deeper inspections.
+- **Data Type Validation**: The classification of variable data types (text, numeric, date, categorical, boolean, array) and the identification of potential misclassifications are performed.
 - **Missing Data and Completeness Analysis**: A crucial part of validation involves assessing the absence of data per variable.
 This includes counting missing values (counts and missings per variable) and calculating the percentage of variable completeness.
-- **Integrity**: The verification of potential database corruption is essential to ensure data integrity.
-- **Data Type Validation**: The classification of variable data types (text, numeric, date, categorical, boolean, array) and the identification of potential misclassifications are performed.
-- **Format and Structure Verification**: The initial inspection involves checking the initial data structure and the database format (CSV, DBF, XLSX, Parquet, DTA).
-The dataset size and the number of variables are also analyzed.
-- **Data Schema**: Pattern-based data representation.
+- **Consistency with Previous Versions**: For databases with versions or previous years, the presence of new variables, record counts and the compatibility of new versions with previous ones is verified.
 - **Minimal Data Quality Assurance**: Refers to the establishment of clear criteria that define the minimum acceptable quality standards for a dataset to be considered usable.
 It involves setting threshold values and essential conditions—such as completeness, accuracy, consistency, and timeliness—that data must meet to support reliable analysis and informed decision-making.
-- **Consistency with Previous Versions**: For databases with versions or previous years, the presence of new variables and the compatibility of new versions with previous ones is verified.
-- **Other Checks**: Validation may also include record counting, analysis of computational resource consumption, and efforts to optimize memory usage.
-The inspection can involve viewing the first and last rows of the dataset (head and tail of the dataset) and identifying null values per variable.
+- **Provenance Check**: Retrieves the history and legacy of the dataset within the catalog.
+Methodologically, it includes information from both the Data Inventory and the Data Documentation.

 - ## 4.
 Data Validation as a Process